Fl0m CSGO Sensitivity & Settings

-I highly recommend Fl0m though!
-He’s not only entertaining and highly skilled, but he’s also educational and easy to listen to.
+Fl0m is not only entertaining and highly skilled, but he’s also educational and easy to listen to.
 It’s easy to see why the CSGO community loves him.

-Fl0m has always been interested in informing and entertaining the community.
-It’s our turn to know more about him and how his mind works while in the game.
+Fl0m has always been interested in teaching and sharing with his community.
+Now it’s our turn to share more about him and how his mind works in CSGO.

 Enable Game Instructor Messages | No |